Below is information about our brochures, our online resources (including meeting and event listings) and suggested websites.

-The Pacific Autism Family Centre (PAFC) is a proposed centre of excellence for individuals with Autism Spectrum Disorder and their families.
-The PAFC’score purpose is to be a Knowledge Centre: Bringing together state of the art resources for research, information, learning, assesment, treatment and support; and building capacity to address the lifespan needs of individuals with ASD, and their families across BC.
-The goal is to ensure that the Centre builds upon existing lifespan services while at the same time addressing the need for support and services across the province.
+The Pacific Autism Family Network Centre (PAFN) is a centre of excellence and network of supports for individuals with Autism Spectrum Disorder and their families across the province.
+The PAFN’s core purpose is to be a Knowledge Centre: Bringing together state of the art resources for research, information, learning, assessment, treatment and support; and building capacity to address the lifespan needs of individuals with ASD and related disorders.
+The PAFN will build upon existing lifespan services while at the same time addressing the need for support and services across the province.

 SKF Books – Educational Books and Videos for the Autism Community